wombleton/gitlaw-nz/acts/P/Parliamentary Service Act 2000.md

     *   (b) the performance by a recognised party of its role and functions as a recognised party:

-    *   (c) the provision of travel, accommodation, and attendance services in accordance with any determination made by the Speaker of the House of Representatives under [section 20A][81] of the Civil List Act 1979, or any direction given by the Speaker of the House of Representatives under this Act:
+    *   (c) the provision of accommodation services for members of Parliament and qualifying electoral candidates and travel services for family members of those persons in accordance with a determination made by the Remuneration Authority under [section 17(1)][83] of the Members of Parliament (Remuneration and Services) Act 2013:

-    *   (d) the provision of communications services (other than services including electioneering) in accordance with any determination made by the Speaker of the House of Representatives under [section 20A][81] of the Civil List Act 1979, or any direction given by the Speaker of the House of Representatives under this Act:
+    *   (d) the provision of travel services for members of Parliament and qualifying electoral candidates in accordance with directions issued by the Speaker under [section 23(1)(a)][84] of the Members of Parliament (Remuneration and Services) Act 2013:

-    *   (e) the provision of services and resources to support electoral candidates to whom [section 9C][22] applies in accordance with directions given by the Speaker under [section 9B][21]:
+    *   (e) the provision of communications services (other than services including electioneering) in accordance with directions issued by the Speaker under [section 23(1)(c)][84] of the Members of Parliament (Remuneration and Services) Act 2013:

-    *   (f) the provision of benefits or privileges of a specified kind for former members of Parliament and members of their families in accordance with an appropriation by Parliament of money for that purpose.
+    *   (f) the provision of travel services in accordance with directions issued by the Speaker under [section 23(1)(f)][84] of the Members of Parliament (Remuneration and Services) Act 2013:

+    *   (g) the provision of services and resources to qualifying electoral candidates in accordance with directions issued by the Speaker under [section 23][84] of the Members of Parliament (Remuneration and Services) Act 2013\.

     (2) However, _funding entitlements for parliamentary purposes_ does not include funding for---